(This post contains affiliate links. Read my full disclosure.)

 This new version of the PRINCE2 manual for project managers feels a lot clearer and structured.
-Managing Successful Projects with PRINCE2: 2009 Edition has more diagrams and a greater degree of clarity and explanation about the themes and processes.
+Managing Successful Projects with PRINCE2 has more diagrams and a greater degree of clarity and explanation about the themes and processes.

-Chapter 5 sets the project in the organisational environment, with advice on working with a project team – part-time or otherwise – including short guidance on training and line management responsibilities.
+Chapter 5 sets the project in the organizational environment, with advice on working with a project team – part-time or otherwise – including short guidance on training and line management responsibilities.

 This version has a clearer definition of the quality approach, including a sample quality review meeting agenda.
 Overall, the book provides more structured guidance on the ‘how’ of managing a project with examples of what the techniques or criteria actually map to within a project.

 In total, the health check lists provided by Appendix E do offer a project manager the opportunity to assess the state of any project, which is helpful if you have not been the project manager since the beginning of the project, or if you are coming to the close of a major stage and feel that it is an appropriate time to schedule a review.

-This, combined with the advice on tailoring PRINCE2 for your own organisation, makes the manual seem more practical and more coherent.
-Previously, the PRINCE2 methods were in danger of being applied in an ‘all or nothing’ approach, but this new version sets organisational maturity and appetite in the heart of the project management process.
+This, combined with the advice on tailoring PRINCE2 for your own organization, makes the manual seem more practical and more coherent.
+Previously, the PRINCE2 methods were in danger of being applied in an ‘all or nothing’ approach, but this new version sets organizational maturity and appetite in the heart of the project management process.